Haim Saban: Views and opinions

 Saban has been a consistent donor to the United States Democratic Party according to his mandatory Federal Election Commission filings.
 Mother Jones, in an analysis of the major donors to the campaigns of 1998 election cycle, ranked Saban 155th among individual donors.
 Amy Paris noted that Saban's Clinton-era "generosity did not go unrewarded.
 During the Clinton administration, the entertainment executive served on the President's Export Council, advising the White House on trade issues."
 The New York Times reported that Haim and his wife "slept in the White House several times during President Clinton's two terms."
 Saban remains close friends with the former president.
 Clinton described Saban as a "very good friend and supporter."
 Saban contributed between $5 million to $10 million to the William J. Clinton Foundation.

 During the 2000 presidential election, Saban increased his rank to 5th among individual donors with a combined contribution of $1,250,500.
 Matthew Yglesias wrote that "Saban was the largest overall contributor to the Democratic National Committee during the 2001–2002 cycle."
 Saban's donations during that 2001–2002 period exceeded $10 million, the largest donation the DNC has received from a single source up to that time.

 In September 2004, Hillary Clinton described Saban as a very good friend, supporter and adviser: "I am grateful for his commitment to Israel, to a just and lasting peace in the Middle East and to my foundation's work, particularly on reconciliation issues."
 In May 2007, Haim publicly declared his support for Clinton in 2008 presidential election.
 In June 2007, Saban and Steven Spielberg co-hosted a Hillary Clinton fundraiser at the house of Peter Chernin, the president of News Corporation.
 According to the Los Angeles Times, the fundraiser brought in over $850,000.

-In March 2008, Saban was among a group of major Jewish donors to sign a letter to Democratic Party house leader Nancy Pelosi advising her not to interfere in the Democratic presidential primaries.
+In March 2008, Saban was among a group of major Jewish donors to sign a letter to Democratic Party house leader Nancy Pelosi advising her not to "interfere" in the Democratic presidential primaries.
 The donors were upset by Pelosi's statement that the party "superdelegates" should heed the will of the majority in selecting a candidate.
-The donors, who were strong supporters of the DCCC, implied that Pelosi could lose their financial support in upcoming congressional elections.
+The donors, who were strong supporters of the DCCC, implied that Pelosi risked losing their financial support in upcoming congressional elections.

 In May 2008, it was reported that Haim Saban had offered $1 million to the Young Democrats of America and urged the endorsement of Hillary Clinton as the Democratic nominee for president."

 Saban has also made donations to members of the Republican Party including a 2003 contribution to George W. Bush's 2004 re-election campaign.

 Saban supported Hillary Clinton for President of the United States in the 2016 U.S. presidential election.
 Between June 2015 and June 2016, he and his wife donated US$7 million to Priorities USA, a pro-Clinton Super PAC.
-Meanwhile, Saban has called Republican candidate Donald Trump "a danger to America".
+Saban called Republican candidate Donald Trump "a danger to America".